 This graph shows that the derived upper bound for Bitcoin’s electricity consumption is trending up despite the halving event in 2016.
 This is remarkable considering mining revenues are far from their all-time high as shown earlier.
 The trend can be explained considering the drop in the average price paid per KWh.
 As a result of mining happening on an industrial rather than on a residential scale, the revenues from mining can now pay for more kilowatts-hours than ever before.

-Economic theory is extremely useful for finding an upper bound on Bitcoin’s total electricity consumption, but it is also useful for determining a lower bound.
+Economic theory is extremely useful for finding an upper bound on Bitcoin’s total electricity consumption, but a lower bound is more difficult to estimate.
 This number is frequently determined by taking the efficiency of the best available miner and applying this to the network hashrate.
 Since the total network hashrate was about 3.6 exahashes per second by the end of March 2017, we would have to multiply this by 0.10 J/GH (required for the Antminer S9) to find a lower bound.
 We would then find an electricity consumption of almost 3 TWh per year.

 This approach is obviously flawed, as it ignores many older machines that are still profitable.
 In reality, new machines will slowly make older ones obsolete, starting with the least efficient ones.
 After all, based on economic theory, they are objectively expected run for as long as their electricity costs remain below the produced revenues.